Lataif-e-Sitta: Kubrawi

 In Persian Sufi Illuminationism (see: Najm al-Din Kubra), all creation is a successive outflow from the original Supreme Light of Lights (Nur al-Anwar) (see: Nūr (Islam)).
 The cosmology of this tradition is a kind of Emanationism in which immaterial Light descends from the Light of Lights in ever-diminishing intensity.
-In other words, Creation at all levels of its existence—including that of the laṭāʾif—is made up of varying degrees of Light.
+In other words, Creation at all levels of its existence—including that of the Laṭāʾif—is made up of varying degrees of Light.

-Accordingly, the experiences of the laṭāʾif are both an external “visual” experience of photisms (“acts of light”) and a tactile inner sensation, as described by Henry Corbin.
+Accordingly, the experiences of the Laṭāʾif are both an external “visual” experience of photisms (“acts of light”) and a tactile inner sensation, as described by Henry Corbin.

 Khwajagan

-The laṭāʾif are experienced primarily as colors seen surrounding the name of Allah at the physical location associated with each laṭīfa, as described by Rifa‘t Bey.
+The Laṭāʾif are experienced primarily as colors seen surrounding the name of Allah at the physical location associated with each Laṭīfa, as described by Rifa‘t Bey.

+Tactile experience of the Ruḥ Laṭīfa according to the Naqshbandi (Punjab) Sufi tradition.

 Naqshbandi (Punjab)

-Direct and explicit realizations of the laṭāʾif are experienced primarily as differentiated, localized forms of an overall tactile spiritual Presence (“Ḥuḍur”) in the body.
+Direct and explicit realizations of the Laṭāʾif are experienced primarily as differentiated, localized forms of an overall tactile spiritual Presence (“Ḥuḍur”) in the body, as described by Naqshbandi influenced spiritual teacher Hameed Ali (A. H. Almaas) (1944–):